Ernest of Bavaria (1500–1560)

-Duke Ernest of Bavaria (born 13 June 1500 in Munich – died: 7 December 1560 in Glatz) was the Administrator of the dioceses of Passau and Salzburg and pledge lord of Glatz.
+Duke Ernest of Bavaria (13 June 1500 – 7 December 1560) was the Administrator of the dioceses of Passau and Salzburg and pledge lord of Glatz.

 Background and education

 Ernest was a member of the Bavarian noble Wittelsbach family.
 He was the third son of Duke Albert IV of Bavaria-Munich and his wife Kunigunde, daughter of Holy Roman Emperor Frederick III.

 In 1506 Albert issued a Primogeniture Act, stipulating that Bavaria should remain undivided.
 The result was that his two younger sons Louis and Ernest were excluded from the government.
 Louis's parents decided that he should follow an ecclesiastical career instead.
 After Albert died in 1508, the Bavarian court historian Johannes Aventinus was entrusted with providing Ernest with a suitable education.
 Ernest and Louis travelled to Italy, here he worked in Pavia and attended lectures from the famous legal scholar Jason Magnus.
 Ernest also travelled to Paris and to Saxony with John of Malentein, who later became Bishop of Seckau.

 In 1515 Louis enrolled at the University of Ingolstadt.
 He soon became a member of Sodalitas Ingolstatiensis, a literary society founded by Aventinus, after a suggestion by the Humanist Conrad Celtis.